 How to Ask for a Pay Raise

-Want more money than you're currently making?
+Want to make more money than you're currently making?
 If your goal is to stay in your current job, working for your present employer, you'll need to ask for a pay raise.
-Other than the once a year raises and the occasional bonus or profit sharing check, this is the only way to seek a raise in your pay.
+Other than the once a year raises and the occasional bonus or profit sharing check you may receive, this is the only way to seek a raise in your pay.

 Planning and preparation are key when you ask for a pay raise.
 When you ask for a raise, you need to convince your employer that your contribution to the work of the company is worth above and beyond the usual annual pay raise of, on average, two-four percent.

 In addition to planning and preparation, the timing of your asking, your employer's current pay practices, the eligibility of other employees for contribution-based pay raises, and the market-based pay rates for your job in your location are additional pieces of the pay raise puzzle.

 If you take these factors into consideration and address the pay raise from the perspective of how your work adds value to your employer's business, you may succeed in asking for a pay raise.
 Take a look at all of these tips so you can obtain the salary you believe you deserve.

 Good News About Asking for a Pay Raise

 According to the Wall Street Journal, "A new survey found that 70 percent of people who asked for a raise scored some increase in compensation, according to PayScale, the data company that conducted the poll of more than 160,000 workers."

 Nearly 40 percent of the people surveyed said that they got what they asked for in their increase.
 Another 31 percent said they got less.
 PayScale reported that the most common reason employers said no to a requested raise was due to budgetary constraints—a rationale that many respondents said they didn't believe.

 Steps in Asking for a Pay Raise: Research an Appropriate Pay Raise

 Your goal at this step in asking for a pay raise is to know your employer's pay practices and the market pay rate for your job.